Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 of linear vs gamma downscaling.

 However,
-this doesn’t necessarily mean downscaling in linear light is always the right choice, since it noticeably accentuates dark halos introduced by scaling.
+this doesn't necessarily mean downscaling in linear light is always the right choice, since it noticeably accentuates dark halos introduced by scaling.